IPC Privacy Management Plan

 D. Public interest disclosures

 You have the right to make a public interest disclosure (PID) to the Information Commissioner about potential breaches of the GIPA Act by government agencies.

-The Information Commissioner and the Assistant Director Legal Counsel and Regulatory Advice (ADLCRA) are generally the only staff members in the IPC office who have access to and deal with public interest disclosures.
+The Information Commissioner and the Director Legal Counsel and Regulatory Advice (DLCRA) are generally the only staff members in the IPC office who have access to and deal with public interest disclosures.
 PID files are locked in secure cupboards and electronic files and access to the information is restricted on a need-to-know basis.

 Generally, the IPC does not disclose the identity of the complainant to anyone, including the agency against which the public interest disclosure was made.
 Sometimes, however, it may be difficult to properly investigate the disclosure without disclosing the identity of the complainant.
-In these cases, the Information Commissioner or the ADLCRA will speak with the complainant about courses of action.
+In these cases, the Information Commissioner or the DLCRA will speak with the complainant about courses of action.

 The IPC also deals with media enquiries.
 The IPC does not provide personal and/or health information to the media in response to their enquiries without consent.

 This section contains a general summary of how the IPC must manage personal and health information under the PPIP Act, the HRIP Act and other relevant laws.
 For more information, please refer directly to the relevant law or contact the IPC or visit its website.